atc-net/atc-cosmos/README.md

 * [`ILowPriorityCosmosBulkReader<T>`](src/Atc.Cosmos/ILowPriorityCosmosBulkReader.cs)
 * [`ILowPriorityCosmosBulkWriter<T>`](src/Atc.Cosmos/ILowPriorityCosmosBulkWriter.cs)

+The interfaces that are prefixed with `ILowPriority` require priority-based execution to be enabled on the CosmosDB account.
+Priority-based execution is currently is not enabled by default and to get started using it you need to fill out this [nomination form](https://forms.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR_kUn4g8ufhFjXbbwUF1gXFUMUQzUzFZSVkzODRSRkxXM0RKVDNUSDBGNi4u).
+After submitting, a member of the CosmosDb team will reach out and enable the feature on the accounts you listed and contact you to let you know it’s ready for use.

 A document resource is represented by a class deriving from the [`CosmosResource`](src/Atc.Cosmos/CosmosResource.cs) base-class, or by implementing the underlying [`ICosmosResource`](src/Atc.Cosmos/ICosmosResource.cs) interface directly.

 To configure where each resource will be stored in Cosmos, the `ConfigureCosmos(builder)` extension method is used on the `IServiceCollection` when setting up dependency injection (usually in a `Startup.cs` file).